 Jo took a back seat for 3 years to concentrate on her other business interests, handing the management of the studio to two of her employees in 2017, but they left in May 2020 and Jo was again back at the helm.

-The business model has changed slightly from 2021 in that the studio is now available for recording and rehearsals on a dry hire basis.
-When not being used by famous musicians, the building is available for members of the public to hire, allowing them to stay in the same rooms as studio clients such as Ozzy Osbourne, Sir Tom Jones, Oasis, Led Zeppelin, Simple Minds… who have written or recorded so many landmarks in pop and rock music history.
+The business model has changed slightly in 2021 with the studio now being available for recording and rehearsals on a dry hire basis.
+When not being used by famous musicians, the building is available to members of the public, allowing them to stay in the same rooms used by Ozzy Osbourne, Sir Tom Jones, Oasis, Led Zeppelin, Simple Minds… who have written or recorded so many landmarks in pop and rock music history.